ScoreUnder/pishock-zap-fabric/README.md

 - Queues and combines damage events that occur in quick succession
 - Low-latency usage via local serial API (advanced users only; requires PiShock to be connected directly to the computer running Minecraft)
+- Wide range of supported Minecraft versions
+- Third-party device support
+  - Supports OpenShock (yes really!)
+- An API for other mod developers to use!

 ## Before you use